Método de fabricación rápida de PCB en laboratorioPublicado el 09-07-2020

 - CNC drilling and milling machines have a higher cost and occupy more laboratory space.
 However, the thermal transfer machine has the characteristics of lower cost and less space than the CNC drilling and milling machine.

 - When using thermal transfer printing, double-sided PCB can be completed within one hour.
 Although there may be misalignment of multiple thermal transfer printing, a double-sided PCB can be manufactured in up to 3 hours.
 However, CNC drilling and milling machines require more time, at least 4 hours.
 In addition, CNC drilling and milling machines can only process one PCB board at the same time.
 Thermal transfer can produce multiple double-sided PCBs at the same time.

 An improved thermal transfer method

-In order to solve the problem of misalignment in traditional thermal transfer, an improved fabricare a PCB-ului thermal transfer method will be provided, the following steps:
+In order to solve the problem of misalignment in traditional thermal transfer, an improved fabricación de PCB thermal transfer method will be provided, the following steps:

 - The bottom PCB image and the mirror PCB image are printed on the same thermal transfer paper.
 And the holes of the bottom PCB image and the top PCB image are linearly symmetrical.